aaryanrr/Template-Repo/CONTRIBUTING.md

 # Guidelines for Contributing and Raising Issues

-## Thanks for considering to Contribute to this Project!🥳
+## Thanks for considering contributing to this Project!🥳

 ## **Raising Issues:** ✋